azolotko/sbt-gitlab/README.md

 )
 ```

-### Publishing to GitLab via GitLab CI/CD
+### Publishing from GitLab CI/CD

-Utilizing the sbt publish command within GitLab CI/CD should require no additional configuration.
-This plugin
+Doing `sbt publish` from GitLab CI/CD should require no additional configuration.
-automatically pulls the following GitLab environment variables which should always be provided by default within GitLab
+This plugin automatically pulls the following GitLab environment variables provided by GitLab Pipelines:
-Pipelines

 ```shell
 $CI_JOB_TOKEN   # Access Token to authorize read/writes to the GitLab package registry